Frequently Asked Questions

 Are monthly payment plans available?

-To learn more about Deferred Payment Plans for part-time students, visit Student Accounting Services.
+To learn more about payment plans for part-time students, visit Student Accounting Services.

 How do I defer repayment of my previous student loans while I’m in school?